Interstellar-Network/Grants-Program/applications/Interstellar-Network.md

 > We think that current wallet solutions slow down the DeFi adoption.

 Interstellar is a novel non-custodial peace of mind mobile wallet with a hardware security level.
-Based on a Substrate blockchain and SubstraTEE/IntegriTEE workers, the wallet is the blockchain.
+Based on a Substrate blockchain and SubstraTEE/IntegriTEE workers.

 **We can now provide the same hardware security level as hardware wallet with only a mobile and a blockchain**